NVIDIA/cutlass/README.md

     platform/                # CUDA-capable Standard Library components

     reduction/               # bandwidth-limited reduction kernels that do not fit the "gemm" model

+    thread/                  # simt code that can be performed within a CUDA thread

     transform/               # code specialized for layout, type, and domain transformations